Pyramid Management Group: 1990s

-In 1998, Congel made an attempt to sell his shopping center empire to General Growth Properties for $4 Billion.
+In 1998, Congel made an attempt to sell his shopping center empire to General Growth Properties for $4 billion.
 His eldest son held up the deal, resulting in disgruntled Pyramid partners, who ultimately sued and then settled for an undisclosed sum.
-It is believed that sometime in 2002, the company received an offer for $6 Billion.
+It is believed that sometime in 2002, the company received an offer for $6 billion.

 Strategy

 Pyramid has generally practiced a stealth development strategy, targeting potentially under-valued land already zoned for commercial use, which they then purchase their own financing.
 After adequate parcels have been acquired, they announce their development project and begin the process of obtaining municipal approvals.
 A notable exception to this strategy is Destiny USA, which the company promoted as a boon to the Syracuse, New York region and Upstate New York.

+According to a 1998 Business West article, a town supervisor from Watertown, New York, once referred to Pyramid's actions as a 'con job.'
+Following this statement, Pyramid filed a libel suit against the supervisor, who responded: "Where they might fail, they threaten legal action to attempt to intimidate [...] they file lawsuits based on distortions, half-truths and falsehoods.
+They try to portray themselves as good corporate citizens by throwing a few nickels and dimes around for PR purposes.
+Greed is their motivation, and only greed.
+I would never trust anything they say.
+They are the worst kind of corporate citizen."

 Whereas Pyramid will often maintain ownership and management of their projects for many years following construction, they periodically sell off their properties.
 When they do so they often use the "financial tear parts" strategy, such as was done at Pyramid Mall Saratoga in the Saratoga Springs, New York suburb of Wilton during the late 1980s.
 The theory of the strategy is that optimum profit from a development can be achieved by deconstructing the ownership into financial "tear parts", the aggregate sale price of which would exceed the sale price for entire unit.
 In the case of Pyramid Mall Saratoga, Pyramid sold the land, structure, and management contracts each to separate investors.

 Pyramid is a dominant player in the Northeastern region along with Simon Property Group, and Brookfield (formerly General Growth).